MrAhile/K8s-CKA/5-Storage/ephemeral.md

 <details>
   <summary markdown="span">Solution</summary>

-1. Create a pod with a single container based on *mongo:5.0* and make it persist its data in a volume linked to the pod's lifecycle
+1. Create a Pod with a single container based on *mongo:5.0* and ensure it persists its data in an ephemeral volume

 ```
 kubectl run mongo --image=mongo:5.0 --dry-run=client -o yaml > pod.yaml